Back to California

 Team USA Student Athletes' Tuition and Fees

-This law removes a deadline that would have ended special tuition rates for Team USA student athletes training in California, allowing them to pay resident tuition indefinitely.
+This law removes a deadline that would have ended special resident status for Team USA student athletes training in California, allowing them to pay the same tuition as other residents indefinitely.

 What This Bill Does

-• Removes the July 1, 2032, end date for a rule that allows certain student athletes to be treated as residents for tuition purposes.
+• Removes the July 1, 2032, end date for a rule that lets Team USA student athletes who train in approved programs in California pay resident tuition and fees.

 Who It Names or Affects